choi-b/YelpDataset/README.md

 The link to the challenge can be found [here.](https://www.yelp.com/dataset/challenge) The link to the relevant datasets can be found [here.](https://www.yelp.com/dataset/download)

-For this analysis, the reviews dataset was primarily relevant to restaurants (Chinese, Italian, Mexican, etc.).
-For generalization to other datasets, the datasets for other types of services were used, including hair salons, home and garden, and bank & credit unions.
+For this analysis, the reviews dataset was primarily concerned with restaurants (Chinese, Italian, Mexican, etc.).
+For generalization to other datasets, we used datasets for other types of services, such as hair salons, home and garden, and bank & credit unions.

 ## Data Preprocessing